top of page

 Most burnout advice assumes you can stop, step back, or radically reset your life.
 For many people, that simply isn’t realistic.
 Financial responsibilities, career considerations, or personal circumstances mean work needs to continue.

-Recovery while working isn’t about pushing through or adding more “self-care”.
-It’s about changing how energy is spent, protected, and restored within the reality of your working life.
+Recovery while working isn’t about pushing through or adding more “self-care”, it’s about changing how energy is spent, protected, and restored within the reality of your working life.

 This is the focus of my main guide on burnout recovery while working, which explores how recovery can happen without quitting your job, but also without pretending nothing needs to change.